 Hiding or Trying to Escape

 It’s not uncommon for dogs to hide under furniture or even try to escape the house or yard when they feel the immense fear that often accompanies fireworks.
-You might catch your dog trying to bolt out the door during a fireworks show or; alternatively, they might be difficult to find because they are cowering under the bed or hiding in a closet.
+You might catch your dog trying to bolt out the door during a fireworks show or, alternatively, they might be difficult to find because they are cowering under the bed or hiding in a closet.

 Licking Lips or Panting

 Another sign of fear in dogs is lip-licking and panting.
 If your dog is breathing rapidly through their mouth or repeatedly wetting their lips, they might be communicating their fear of the fireworks.
 This habit can be somewhat annoying, like many other restless behaviors initiated by fear, so it’s important to be super patient with your pet when they are experiencing the fear of a fireworks show.

 Pinned-Back Ears or Tail Between Legs

 Other common physical signs in a dog scared of fireworks are pinned-back ears and tucking their tail between their legs.
 Both of these are signs that your dog is feeling threatened and unsafe.
 Both of these physical movements are primal instincts – if your dog feels threatened, they pin back their ears to protect them from the threat and they use their tail to cover their more vulnerable parts.

-How to Calm a Dog Down During Fireworks
+Tips to Calm Your Dog During Fireworks

 - Create a secure environment